-There are plenty of options for expat parents when it comes to schools and education in Los Angeles.
-Both the quality and cost of these options varies greatly, and parents should be sure to research thoroughly before settling on a decision.
+There are plenty of options for parents when it comes to schools and education in Los Angeles.
+Both the quality and cost of these options vary greatly, and parents should conduct thorough research before settling on a decision.

-On the whole, private education tends to have a better name than public education, but parents are reminded that there are huge variations among schools in both sectors.
-Reputation only counts for so much – and often doesn't accurately reflect the quality of learning taking place in schools.
+On the whole, the city's private schools enjoy a better reputation than their public counterparts, but parents are reminded that there are huge variations among schools in both sectors.
+Reputation only counts for so much, and often doesn't accurately reflect the quality of learning in schools.

 Public schools in Los Angeles

-Historically, the Los Angeles Unified School District has been plagued with high drop-out rates, underfunding and overcrowding.
-However, in recent years the situation has improved markedly, and today LA public schools are well worth considering.
+Historically, the Los Angeles Unified School District has been plagued with high drop-out rates, underfunding, and overcrowding.
+However, in recent years the situation has begun to improve, and today LA public schools are well worth considering.

 Furthermore, if expats are seeking immersion into American culture for their child, the public school system will allow them to interact with a wider, more varied, and more representative sample of American kids.

 Charter schools in the USA are non-profit institutions that receive less public funding than regular public schools and instead receive additional funding from private sources.
 There are a number of charter schools in LA.
 While these schools cover much of the state's curriculum, some also tend to have a more specific focus.